hlmeS/itm387k/index.md

 In Lab 8, we've already seen the application of web mining for BI purposes through the use of the Twitter API for data acquisiton.
 Social media networks are however not the only mediums available to you to scrape data from, in fact, it's only a small portion.
 This [web scraping with Python](https://goo.gl/pCF51R) gives a great introduction to _BeautifulSoup_, an easy-to-use Python library that helps you retrieve data from any website.
 (Almost any, I think it doesn't work well on javascript generated content.) <br>
 It only requires a little understanding of `html` documents to use this library, so I've provided you with a a few sample applications that you can play with and see how it can be modified to retrieve data that you are interested in.
-* [This file retrieves surf conditions from surfline.com and weather data from weather.com.](python/webScraping/scrape_weather_surf.py) Similar scripts can be useful in app developements or ETL scripting for data warehouses.
+* [This file retrieves surf conditions from surfline.com and weather data from weather.com.](python/webScraping/scrape_weather_surf.py) Similar scripts can be useful in app developement or ETL scripting for data warehouses.
 For example, in addition to just recording sales transactions of a North Shore food truck, you could also store weather and surf data to  correlate this information in a later analysis.
 * [This file retrieves Yelp reviews from specified pages and stores them into an Excel file.](python/webScraping/yelpReviewScraping.py) Next steps would include the automation of searching for restaurants, grabbing the search results, and then retrieving 100+ reviews for later sentiment analysis.

 # Lab 8: Twitter Sentiment Analysis with RapidMiner